go-ap/.github/profile/README.md

 # Go-ActivityPub

-A suite of packages to help in creating ActivityPub applications using the Go programming language.
+A suite of modules to help in creating ActivityPub applications in the Go programming language.

 For discussions about the projects you can contact the discussions mailing list: [~mariusor/go-activitypub-discuss@lists.sr.ht](mailto:~mariusor/go-activitypub-discuss@lists.sr.ht)